Howmet Aerospace (NYSE:HWM) Releases FY24 Earnings Guidance

-Howmet Aerospace (NYSE:HWM – Get Free Report) issued an update on its FY24 earnings guidance on Thursday morning.
+Howmet Aerospace (NYSE:HWM – Get Free Report) updated its FY24 earnings guidance on Thursday.
 The company provided earnings per share guidance of $2.31-2.39 for the period, compared to the consensus earnings per share estimate of $2.21.
 The company issued revenue guidance of $7.225-7.375 billion, compared to the consensus revenue estimate of $7.14 billion.
 Howmet Aerospace also updated its Q2 guidance to $0.57-0.59 EPS.

-Howmet Aerospace (NYSE:HWM – Get Free Report) last posted its quarterly earnings data on Thursday, May 2nd.
-The company reported $0.57 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.52 by $0.05.
-The firm had revenue of $1.82 billion for the quarter, compared to the consensus estimate of $1.74 billion.
+Howmet Aerospace (NYSE:HWM – Get Free Report) last announced its quarterly earnings data on Thursday, May 2nd.
+The company reported $0.57 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.52 by $0.05.
+The business had revenue of $1.82 billion for the quarter, compared to analysts’ expectations of $1.74 billion.
 Howmet Aerospace had a return on equity of 21.33% and a net margin of 12.53%.
-The business’s revenue for the quarter was up 13.8% compared to the same quarter last year.
-During the same quarter in the prior year, the business earned $0.42 EPS.
-On average, sell-side analysts anticipate that Howmet Aerospace will post 2.37 earnings per share for the current fiscal year.
+The firm’s quarterly revenue was up 13.8% compared to the same quarter last year.
+During the same period in the previous year, the business posted $0.42 EPS.
+On average, research analysts forecast that Howmet Aerospace will post 2.37 EPS for the current fiscal year.

-Several equities analysts recently weighed in on the stock.
-UBS Group increased their price target on shares of Howmet Aerospace from $57.00 to $66.00 and gave the company a neutral rating in a research report on Thursday, February 15th.
-Royal Bank of Canada raised their price objective on Howmet Aerospace from $75.00 to $90.00 and gave the company an outperform rating in a report on Friday.
-Truist Financial increased their price objective on Howmet Aerospace from $74.00 to $88.00 and gave the stock a buy rating in a report on Friday.
-Benchmark reiterated a buy rating and issued a $53.00 price objective on shares of Howmet Aerospace in a report on Friday, April 19th.
-Finally, JPMorgan Chase & Co. upped their price target on shares of Howmet Aerospace from $55.00 to $60.00 and gave the stock an overweight rating in a research note on Wednesday, February 14th.
+A number of research firms recently weighed in on HWM.
+KeyCorp lifted their price objective on shares of Howmet Aerospace from $60.00 to $70.00 and gave the company an overweight rating in a research note on Wednesday, February 21st.
+JPMorgan Chase & Co. increased their price objective on Howmet Aerospace from $55.00 to $60.00 and gave the stock an overweight rating in a report on Wednesday, February 14th.
+Robert W. Baird raised their target price on Howmet Aerospace from $74.00 to $84.00 and gave the stock an outperform rating in a research note on Friday.
+Benchmark reiterated a buy rating and set a $53.00 price target on shares of Howmet Aerospace in a research report on Friday, April 19th.
+Finally, Barclays raised their price objective on shares of Howmet Aerospace from $60.00 to $65.00 and gave the company an overweight rating in a research report on Tuesday, February 20th.
 Two analysts have rated the stock with a hold rating and twelve have given a buy rating to the stock.
-According to MarketBeat.com, the company has a consensus rating of Moderate Buy and an average target price of $69.77.
+According to MarketBeat.com, the stock has an average rating of Moderate Buy and an average target price of $69.77.

-In related news, EVP Neil Edward Marchuk sold 45,000 shares of the firm’s stock in a transaction that occurred on Monday, March 4th.
-The shares were sold at an average price of $67.44, for a total value of $3,034,800.00.
-Following the completion of the sale, the executive vice president now owns 229,568 shares of the company’s stock, valued at $15,482,065.92.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Corporate insiders own 1.12% of the company’s stock.
+In other Howmet Aerospace news, EVP Neil Edward Marchuk sold 45,000 shares of the firm’s stock in a transaction dated Monday, March 4th.
+The stock was sold at an average price of $67.44, for a total transaction of $3,034,800.00.
+Following the sale, the executive vice president now owns 229,568 shares in the company, valued at $15,482,065.92.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+1.12% of the stock is owned by company insiders.

 Howmet Aerospace Company Profile